-To find the correct lpp_source for the node you must first get the name of the xCAT osimage definition from the "provmethod" attribute of the xCAT node definition and then get the name of the lpp_source resource from the osimage definition.
-You can use the xCAT lsdef command to display the node and osimage definitions.
+To find the correct lpp_source for the node you must first get the name of the xCAT osimage definition from the "provmethod" attribute of the xCAT node definition and lsdef -l clstrn01 lsdef -t osimage -o 61image -l which gives you the osimage definition.
+The name of the NIM lpp_source resource is provided by the "lpp_source" attribute value.